francesss11/GenZ/story.md

 One day, he was invited to join a key project.

 # Chapter 3: The Promotion
-The boss decided to have a talk with him
+The boss decided to have a talk with him.
+"Steve, it's time you became a Team Leader."

 #Chapter 4: The Team Lead